cowboy/battlelog-hacks/README.md

 1. Install [Git for Windows](http://code.google.com/p/msysgit/) if you don't already have it.
 2. In Git Bash, run `git clone git://github.com/cowboy/battlelog-hacks.git && cd battlelog-hacks && git submodule init && git submodule update`
-3. Disable the `battlelog-hacks.user.js` extension in Chrome's "Extensions" manager.
+3. Disable the `battlelog-hacks.user.js` userscript / extension.
+See the "What's a Userscript?" section for more information on this.
 4. Drag `battlelog-hacks-dev.user.js` into the browser and click Ok/Continue/Install as-necessary.
 5. Run `start-webserver.cmd` from the `dev` subdirectory.
 6. Edit scripts in the `dev\src` subdirectory.